 March 18, 2016

-Did you know that dental coverage is one of the key drivers for families to enroll in healthcare coverage?
-In fact, 68 percent of parents in a national survey cited dental care as a prime motivator for seeking Medicaid or Children's Health Insurance Program (CHIP) coverage for their kids.
+Did you know that dental coverage is one of the key drivers for families to enroll in health care coverage?
+In fact, 68% of parents in a national survey (PDF, 539.63 KB) cited dental care as a prime motivator for seeking Medicaid or Children's Health Insurance Program (CHIP) coverage for their kids.
 This is critical, given tooth decay is the number one chronic childhood disease – a disease that is preventable with healthy habits and proper dental care.

 Children enrolled in Medicaid or CHIP have access to comprehensive oral health services including, check-ups, x-rays, fluoride treatments, dental sealants, fillings and more.
 Raising awareness of these benefits can help strengthen your outreach efforts and motivate parents to enroll their child in Medicaid or CHIP.